Approximation algorithms for the MAXSPACE advertisement problem: Introduction

 In practice, the time interval relative to each slot in scheduling advertising can represent minutes, seconds, or long periods, such as days and weeks.
-Often, one considers the idea of \textit{release dates} and \textit{deadlines}.
-An ad has a release date that indicates the beginning of its advertising campaign.
+One often considers the idea of \textit{release dates} and \textit{deadlines}.
+An ad's release date indicates the beginning of its advertising campaign.
 Analogously, the deadline of an ad indicates the end of its advertising campaign.
-For example, ads for Christmas must be scheduled before December,~25th.
+For example, ads for Christmas must be scheduled before December~25th.

-We introduce a MAXSPACE generalization called MAXSPACE-R in which each ad~$A_i$ has one additional parameter, a release date~${r_i \geq 1}$.
-The release date of ad~$A_i$ represents the first slot where a copy of~$A_i$ can be scheduled, that is, a copy of $A_i$ cannot be scheduled in a slot~$B_j$ with~${j < r_i}$.
+With this in mind, we consider a MAXSPACE generalization called MAXSPACE-R in which each ad~$A_i$ has one additional parameter, a release date~${r_i \geq 1}$.
+The release date of ad~$A_i$ represents the first slot where a copy of~$A_i$ can be scheduled; that is, a copy of $A_i$ cannot be scheduled in a slot~$B_j$ with~${j < r_i}$.
 In MAXSPACE-R, we assume that the frequency of each ad~$A_i$ is compatible with its release date, that is,~${K - r_i + 1 \geq w_i}$.

 Notice that in the original MAXSPACE and in MAXSPACE-R, the value of an ad corresponds to the space it occupies multiplied by the number of times it appears.
 In practice, the value of an ad can be influenced by other factors, such as the expected number of clicks it generates for the advertiser~\citep{briggs1997advertising}.
 The number of times the ad appears can also be influenced by other factors, such as the budget provided by the advertiser.

 In order to consider that the value of the ad is not necessarily related to its size and to consider deadlines, we also consider a MAXSPACE-R generalization called MAXSPACE-RDV in which each ad~$A_i$ has a deadline~${d_i \leq K}$ and a value~$v_i$.
 Similarly to the release date, the deadline of an ad~$A_i$ represents the last slot where we can schedule a copy of~$A_i$; thus~$a_i$ cannot be scheduled in a slot~$B_j$ with~${j > d_i}$.
 We assume that the frequency of each ad~$A_i$ is compatible with its release date and deadline, that is,~${w_i \leq d_i - r_i + 1}$.
 In MAXSPACE-RDV, each assigned copy of an ad~$A_i$ also has a value~$v_i$, and the value of a solution is the sum of~$v_i w_i$ for each scheduled ad~$A_i$.
 Note that~$v_i$ can be unrelated to the size~$s_i$ of~$A_i$.